conp-pcno-training/SDC-LOSSLESS/_episodes/03-submit.md

 ## Query running jobs

-1. To check the status of your submitted jobs, you need to log into Graham again:
+1. To check the status of your submitted jobs, go to a terminal window logged into Graham if you're still logged in or log back into Graham again:

     ```bash
     >> ssh [user_name]@graham.computecanada.ca